home-assistant/home-assistant.io/source/_components/knx.markdown

 The [KNX](http://www.knx.org) integration for Home Assistant allows you to connect to a KNX/IP devices.

 The component requires a local KNX/IP interface like the [Weinzierl 730](http://www.weinzierl.de/index.php/en/all-knx/knx-devices-en/knx-ip-interface-730-en).
-Through this it will send and receive commands to and from other devices to the KNX bus.
+Through this, it will send and receive commands to and from other devices to the KNX bus.

 There is currently support for the following device types within Home Assistant: